tatumio/docs-guides/v1.0/RPC Nodes/rpc-batchcalling.md

 ---
 title: "Batch Calling"
 slug: "rpc-batch-calling"
-excerpt: ""
+excerpt: "This page provides info on making batch calls to our RPC nodes, enabling efficient and simultaneous requests.
+Batch calling is useful for scenarios requiring data from multiple blocks or transaction."
 hidden: false
 createdAt: "Tue Mar 19 2024 13:25:36 GMT+0000 (Coordinated Universal Time)"
 updatedAt: "Sat Apr 06 2024 12:59:34 GMT+0000 (Coordinated Universal Time)"
 ---

----
-description: >-
-  This page provides info on making batch calls to our RPC nodes, enabling efficient and simultaneous requests.
-Batch calling is useful for scenarios requiring data from multiple blocks or transaction.
----

-# Batch Calling

-## **Overview**
+# **Overview**

 Batch calling allows you to send multiple JSON-RPC requests in a single API call.
 This method is efficient for retrieving or sending data to multiple endpoints in one network request, streamlining your interactions with the blockchain.